-Table 2 summarises the number of instances when the tests determined that a linear or non-linear trend should be applied in Qld, including where manual adjustments were applied to the trend implied by the statistical tests.
-Where there was insufficient historical data (NA), a zero trend was applied.
-In some other cases, a zero trend was imposed where the CP reflected rail, industrial or mining load (which is assumed to remain relatively constant), despite the result of the statistical tests.
-This applied to 20 CPs.
+Table 2 summarises the number of instances when the tests determined that a linear or non-linear trend should be applied in VIC, including where manual adjustments were applied to the trend implied by the statistical tests.
+Where there was insufficient historical data (NA) or there was known industrial load at a given CP, an alternate trend was applied, which in most cases was zero (where the CP reflected known industrial load which were assumed to remain relatively constant), despite the result of the statistical tests.
+For 5 CPs, these were forecast separately as part of the 2015 NEFR, hence these were not revised or remodelled as part of the connection point forecasts (the trend applied was NA).
 Table 2 summarises the test results (and final trends applied) in summer and Table 3 provides the same summary for winter.